Diplomacy and commerce during the Ming treasure voyages

-The Ming treasure voyages had a diplomatic as well as a commercial aspect.
+The treasure voyages of the Chinese Ming dynasty had diplomatic and commercial aspects.

 The treasure ships had an enormous cargo of various products.
-Admiral Zheng returned to China with many kinds of tribute goods, such as silver, spices, sandalwood, precious stones, ivory, ebony, camphor, tin, deer hides, coral, kingfisher feathers, tortoise shells, gums and resin, rhinoceros horn, sapanwood and safflower (for dyes and drugs), Indian cotton cloth, and ambergris (for perfume).
+Admiral Zheng He returned to China with many kinds of tribute goods, such as silver, spices, sandalwood, precious stones, ivory, ebony, camphor, tin, deer hides, coral, kingfisher feathers, tortoise shells, gums and resin, rhinoceros horn, sapanwood and safflower (for dyes and drugs), Indian cotton cloth, and ambergris (for perfume).
 They even brought back exotic animals, such as ostriches, elephants, and giraffes.
 The imports from the voyages provided the large quantities of economic goods that fueled China's own industries.
 There was so much cobalt oxide from Persia that the porcelain center Jingdezhen had a plentiful supply for decades after the voyages.
 The fleet also returned with such a large amount of black pepper that the once-costly luxury became a common commodity in Chinese society.
 There were sometimes so many Chinese goods unloaded into an Indian port that it could take months to price everything.
 The treasure voyages resulted in a flourishing Ming economy, while boosting the lucrative maritime commerce to an all-time high.
 The voyages also induced a sudden supply shock in the Eurasian market, where the Chinese maritime exploits in Asia led to disruptions of European imports with sudden price spikes in the early 15th century.